Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Slide 14 provides historical orders, revenue and backlog for the combined legacy Harris and Exelis businesses, which we expect to report on a consolidated basis going forward.
 Public Safety is expected to be about flat.
 Segment operating margin is expected to be between 29.5% and 30.5%, reflecting the impact of new program starts and incremental systems work, offset by benefits from operational excellence programs and fixed cost leverage from higher volume in the Rochester factory.
 Electronic Systems revenue is expected to be up 3% to 5% driven by higher avionics revenue from backlog growth in fiscal 2017, strong electronic warfare revenue and the continued ramp of international battlefield management system.
 Segment operating margin is expected to be between 19% and 20%, reflecting the remaining transition of the ADS-B program from build-out to sustainment, partially offset by volume growth and additional pension income.

 In Space and Intelligence Systems, revenue is expected to be flat to up 1%.
-Classified business representing about two-thirds of the segment is expected to grow mid single-digits as we leverage (18:42) between Harris and Exelis, build on strong customer relationships and benefit from growth in the intelligence budget.
+Classified business representing about two-thirds of the segment is expected to grow mid single-digits as we leverage (18:42) synergies between Harris and Exelis, build on strong customer relationships and benefit from growth in the intelligence budget.
 However, this growth will be partially offset by program transitions and incremental budget softness in the environmental business, which is expected to last for most fiscal year.
 Segment operating margin is expected to be between 16.5% and 17.5%, reflecting operational efficiencies and additional pension income.

 Turning now to fiscal 2018 EPS bridge on slide 11.
 We expect the ADS-B transition to bring EPS down by $0.22.
 We started seeing the impact of the transition in the second half of 2017 and it will continue through first half of 2018.
 This headwind will be mitigated by lower share count and interest expense from our capital allocation actions in fiscal 2017.
 Increase in segment operating income from higher volume operational efficiency savings and increase in pension income will contribute an additional $0.30 to $0.50 to EPS, resulting in EPS guidance of $5.85 to $6.05.
 With that, let me now turn it back to Bill.